Table of Contents

 Track Your New Phone

-At some point you will inevitably loose your phone, whether you left it in your car, or someone stole your phone having options to find your phone will become very handy.
+At some point, you will inevitably lose your phone, whether you left it in your car or someone stole your phone.
+Having options to find your phone will become very handy.

 iPhone Alternative- Find My iPhone